doctest/doctest/doc/markdown/roadmap.md

     - a progress reporter
     - an xml reporter
     - jUnit/xUnit reporters
+    - a listener interface - similar to a reporter - look at Catch
 - time stuff
     - reporting running time of tests
     - count a test case as failed if it exceeds X ms (but no force-killing!)